vripan/css_math_expression_evaluator/docsrc/contributions.rst

 * Tested the correctness of each operation implemented by the component.
 * Validated preconditions and postconditions via exceptions and asserts, including invalid input.

+**ExprParser.** Developed by |github_logo| `firststef <https://github.com/firststef/>`_.
+Main tasks:

+* Implemented the lexer, parser and solver of the expressions.
+* Added unit testing and assertions to the code.
+Also teste the UI bridge.
+Assured > 90 coverage.
+* Assured integrations with BigNum
+* Solved bugs found in testing

 .. |github_logo| image:: _static/img/github_logo.png
    :height: 12
    :width: 12